BigPolarBear1/factorization/README.md

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.

 NOTE: Starting 2026, none of my research will be published.
 Only people who treat me with respect will be allowed access to my work.
 And NATO countries/big tech are very low on that list after harassing me for years and treating me like shit.
+And I garantuee you, I will succeed at finding a polynomial time algorithm.
+There is no one else alive in this fucking world more determined then me to succeed at this.
+Fucking losers.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

 To run: python3 debug.py -keysize 12

 This basically creates a system of quadratics.
 Solving them mod p is easy.
 But there is only one root solution (the factor of N) which solves the system for 0 for any mod p (aka solves it in the integers).
 Figuring out how to exactly do this quickly is still an ongoing area of research for me.
 And if a polynomial time algorithm for factorization exists, it is likely done by solving this system of quadratics.
 Finding a polyomial time algorithm is my ultimate goal, as this would make progress toward solving p = np as well.
-And I garantuee you, I will succeed at a polynomial time algorithm.
-There is no one else alive in this fucking world more determined then me to succeed at this.
-Fucking losers.

 #### To run from folder "QS_variant" (Standard SIQS with our number theory as backend):</br></br>
 To build: python3 setup.py build_ext --inplace</br>